odelrio/standalone-wordpress-restful-api/README.md

 # standalone-wordpress-restful-api
-RESTful and standalone API for retireving Wordpress data
+RESTful and standalone API for retireving Wordpress data.
+### WORK IN PROGRESS